YTread Logo

 May 30, 2021

-all the fluids seemed to overload the magnet so I decided to give it a try with a lot.
-A bigger one I just received that morning.
-It seemed to be able to handle this amount of liquid much better and the spikes were larger as well.
-At this point, I was almost done playing with it, but I just wanted to show one last thing.
-I mentioned before that it didn't get more viscous under a magnetic field, but overall, it just wasn't very viscous at all.
-It was practically the same as regular kerosene, despite having about half as much magnetite.
+I went ahead and mixed the other part with kerosene, and I poured everything.
+All fluids seemed to overload the magnet, so I decided to try it with a much bigger one that I just got that morning.
+It seemed to be able to handle both much better fluid, and the peaks were also larger.
+At this point, I almost ended up playing with him, but I just wanted to show one last thing.
+I mentioned before it did not become more viscous under a magnetic field, but in general, it was not very viscous at all.
+It was practically the same as only normal kerosene, despite being approximately medium magnetite.

 making ferrofluid from scratch

-From all the testing I've done, I've noticed that viscosity is a really important thing to watch out for, and every time it's been thicker, it's been a really bad sign.
+From all the races I have made, I have noticed that viscosity is actually something very important in sight, and every time it has been thicker, it has been a really bad sign.
 Sometimes it initially works and looks like a

 ferrofluid

-, but then over the course of a day it usually separates or solidifies.
-Most of the time, those batches end up being garbage, but sometimes they end up being RM Fluids, which, like I said, can be interesting in its own way.
-To measure the yield, I transferred everything to a graduated cylinder and it turned out to be a little more than 30 milliliters.
+, but over the course of a day, it is usually separated or solidified.
+Most of the time, these lots end up being garbage, but sometimes, they end up being Mr Fluids, which, as I said, can be interesting in their own way.
+To measure the performance, I transferred everything to a postgraduate cylinder, and became just above 30 milliliters.
+There was a small loss of all the things that remained attached to the plate, but in general, this was more or less what it normally had.

 making ferrofluid from scratch